Skip to Main Content

 Best for: rainy, damp, or humid climates.

 Polypropylene is the most popular outdoor rug material.
 It is stain-resistant, easy to clean, won't fade from sunlight, and can handle high moisture and heavy foot traffic.
-It is strong and durable, but not at the price of comfort!
-These rugs provide the same feel underfoot as any natural fiber rug but at a more affordable cost.
-Because of their chemical makeup, however, they are highly flammable so keep them away from intense heat – such as fire pits or grills.
+Polypropylene rugs provide the same feel underfoot as any natural fiber rug, but at a more affordable cost.
+However, their chemical makeup makes them highly flammable, so keep them away from intense heat – such as fire pits or grills.

 Shop Polypropylene Outdoor Rugs